Skip to content

 Do you handle stage lighting and façade lighting alongside the audio?

 Yes — we deliver programmable stage and façade lighting on DMX/Art-Net plus Rako or DALI alongside the audio, all cued together so 'house lights down' is one button press.
-Programmable stage lighting (Robe, ETC, Chauvet) on DMX/Art-Net with grandMA console, plus architectural and façade lighting on Rako or DALI.
-Both layers cue together with the audio system so a 'house lights down' command is one button press.
+Programmable stage lighting (Robe, ETC, Chauvet) on DMX/Art-Net with grandMA console, plus dance-floor and media content pixel-mapped on MADRIX or ProtoPixel, plus architectural and façade lighting on Rako or DALI.
+Every layer cues together with the audio system so a 'house lights down' command is one button press.

 Can you take over an existing venue and refresh just the audio without disturbing the rest?